 When to seek help

 If you recognize any of these eating disorders and experience some of the symptoms, you should seek help immediately.
 Many symptoms become more severe over time if the disorder is left untreated.
-If you do need help, BetterHelp’s online therapy platform could be a good place to start.
-It has a huge network of licensed therapists, many of whom specialize in eating disorders, meaning you will be quickly connected to someone who is qualified to treat you.

 Millions of people suffer from food intake disorders every year, with severe consequences.
 If you feel like you may be suffering from one of these eating disorders, it’s important to become aware of the potential consequences.
 Most of these disorders are treatable with therapy.
-With the lower cost of online therapy platforms, you can access a licensed therapist to get the help you need at a reasonable price.
+With the lower cost of online therapy platforms, you can contact a licensed therapist to get the help you need at a reasonable price.